Inside the Pockets

 Designing Your Pocket

-As a habit coach here in Austin, I often work with moms to look at their physical landscape.
+As a habit coach here in Austin, I often work with clients to look at their physical landscape.
 We don't look for more motivation; we look for less friction.

 • The Goal: Make the desired habit the easiest thing to do in the room.